Religious discrimination: Canada

 In Canada, during 1995-1998, Newfoundland had only Christian schools (four of them, Pentecostal, Roman Catholic, Seventh-day Adventist, and inter-denominational (Anglican, Salvation Army and United Church)).
-The right to organize publicly supported religious schools was only given to certain Christian denominations, thus tax money used to support a selected group of Christian denominations.
-The denominational schools could also refuse admission of a student or the hiring of a qualified teacher on purely religious grounds.
+The right to organize publicly supported religious schools was only given to certain Christian denominations, thus tax money was used to support a selected group of Christian denominations.
+The denominational schools could also refuse the admission of a student or the hiring of a qualified teacher on purely religious grounds.
 Quebec has used two school systems, one Protestant and the other Roman Catholic, but it seems this system will be replaced with two secular school systems: one French and the other English.

 Ontario had two school systems going back before Confederation.
 The British North America Act (1867) gave the Provinces jurisdiction over education.
 Section 93 of the BNA Act offered constitutional protection for denominational schools as they existed in law at the time of Confederation.
 Like "Public schools", Catholic schools are fully funded from kindergarten to grade 12.
 However, profound demographic changes of the past few decades have made the province of Ontario a multicultural, multi-racial, and multi-religious society.
 The thought that one religious group is privileged to have schools funded from the public purse is often considered unacceptable in a pluralistic, multicultural, secular society.
 Although it's also true that the people who send their children to those schools have a form that directs their tax dollars to that school system.

 Canadian faith-based university Trinity Western University (TWU) is currently facing a challenge from members of the legal and LGBT community to its freedom to educate students in a private university context while holding certain "religious values", such as the freedom to discriminate against other people, including requiring students to sign a chastity oath, and denying LGBT students the same rights as straight students.
 TWU faced a similar battle in 2001 (Trinity Western University v.
 British Columbia College of Teachers) where the Supreme Court of Canada ruled that TWU was capable to teach professional disciplines.

-On June 16, 2019, Quebec banned public servants in positions of authority from wearing visible religious symbols.
+On 16 June 2019, Quebec banned public servants in positions of authority from wearing visible religious symbols.
 The legislation was erected with the goal of promoting neutrality.
-Prime Minister Trudeau argues that the ban goes against fundamental rights of Canadian people.
+Prime Minister Trudeau argues that the ban goes against the fundamental rights of the Canadian people.

+European Union

+The Court of Justice of the European Union applies aspects of formal equality and substantive equality when evaluating religious discrimination.